Last Updated on

 Glen Burney Trail

-Glen Burney Trail (2.1 miles) sits right outside Downtown Blowing Rock and takes you away from everything toward two beautiful falls—Glen Burney and Glen Mary.
+Glen Burney Trail (2.1 miles) sits right outside Downtown Blowing Rock and takes you away from everything toward three beautiful falls—Glen Burney, Cascades, and Glen Mary.
+They’re so awesome that we included them among our favorite waterfalls in the Blowing Rock area.

 You’ll descend about 800 feet so get those legs and knees ready for a workout!
 Also, beware of roots and occasional muddy areas if it’s recently rained.